gparker/emergy/README.md

 ## EXAMPLES

+### calc_emergy

-The command line calculator is a _very_ simple but usable example of a tool that uses the emergy library.
+The first command line calculator is a _very_ simple but usable example of a tool that uses the emergy library.

-Here's the usage specification for calc_emergy:
+Here's the usage specification for `calc_emergy`:

 	USAGE: ./calc_emergy <graph file> <flow multiplier=0.0> <node=flow>